PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tensor reduction.
 Its nested positive-count guard is covered by runtime rewrite, prune, and stable outcomes and must remain unchanged.

-Strict characterization selects only the reconciliation inside that nested guard for a future `_late_binary_layout_recovery_static_shape_stats` assignment with `include_mutation_count=True`.
+The reconciliation inside that nested guard now retains `_late_binary_layout_recovery_static_shape_stats` with `include_mutation_count=True`.
 The surrounding option guard, recovery target, positive predicate, and following terminal evidence boundary remain fixed.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production